kwannoel/uKanren/slides.md

             `conj` ((y === Atom "a") `disj` (y === Atom "b"))
 ```

-## And execute it against out initial state
+## And execute it against our initial state

 ```haskell
 initialState :: State